iomesh/docs/docs/volume-operations/volumesnapshot-operations.md

           storage: 6Gi
     ```

-2. Apply the YAML file by running the following command.
+2. Run the following command to apply the YAML file.
 Replace `example-restore.yaml` with the YAML file name.

     ```bash
     kubectl apply -f example-restore.yaml
     ```
-    运行完这个命令，会出现什么结果，生成一个 PVC